huggingface/optimum-neuron/benchmark/text-generation-inference/README.md

 /data/exportedmodel/
 ```

-Note that the .env file has a different path to load the model from the /data directory.
+Note that the .env file has a path for MODEL_ID to load the model from the /data directory.

-Also, the docker-compose.yaml file includes an additional parameter to map the volume to the current working directory, as well as additional Neuron device mappings.
+Also, the docker-compose.yaml file includes an additional parameter to map the volume to the current working directory, as well as additional Neuron device mappings for Trainium.

-Make sure you run the above command along with the docker compose command from the same directory since you are mapping the current working directory.
+Make sure you run the above command and the docker compose command from the same directory since you are mapping the current working directory.

 For example:
 ```